Al Melling: Fashion design

 At the beginning of the 1980s he was involved in the fashion industry, and owned a company in London throughout the 1980s which designed ladies' fashion garments.
 As owner he became interested in the whole lifecycle of garment production and learned how to make the garments himself.
 Melling has had ambitions to launch a brand.
 Melling's factory and company were based in Rochdale, Greater Manchester, however the launch of the Wildcat coincided with one of the worst recessions the automotive business has had.
 The company also had a major problem in finding employees with the level of skill to make the components: a problem which would have been solved by the purchase of TVR.
-At this point, in an attempt to turn the business around, Melling and his wife decided to move everything to the Autodromo do Algarve in Portugal, where a deal was completed on factory space.
+At this point, in an attempt to turn the business around, Melling and his wife decided to move everything to the Autódromo Internacional do Algarve) in Portugal, where a deal was completed on factory space.
 Towards the end of negotiations his wife died.